happysheep0719/Sean-s-Cheat-Sheet/algorithms/binary-search.md

     - case 3: `array[mid] == array[right]`
         - worst case - all the elements are the same

+### P3.
+Binary Search in 2D sorted matrix

+### P4.
+Find the first occurance of target

+### Follow-up.
+Find the last occurance of target

+### Follow-up.
+Find the closest number to target

+### Follow-up.
+Find the K closest number to target

+- Find largest smaller or equal number.
+- Find the kth cloest number using linear scan or binary elimination

 ### P5.
+Find mountain peak in array

+- `1 3 7 23 57 ...
+100 99 86 44 32 21`
+- 根据单调性来判断

+### P6.
 Binary Search in a sorted array with unknown size

 - Step 1 - jump out
 - Step 2 - jump in